Well-posedness of a nonlinear shallow water model for an oscillating water column with time-dependent air pressure: Reformulation of the model as a transmission problem

 \subsection{Transmission problem across the structure side-walls}

-The second transmission problem is associated with the wave-structure interaction at the vertical side-walls of the partially-immersed object.
-Recall that the air pressure is assumed to be the constant atmospheric pressure in $\mathcal{E}^+_l$ and a time-dependent variation of the atmospheric pressure in $ \mathcal{E}^+_r$ (see \eqref{constant-air-pressure}-\eqref{time-dep-air-pressure}), so together with \eqref{1dshallow-ext-bs}-\eqref{1dshallow-ext-as}, the equations in the domain $\mathcal{E}^+_l\cup \mathcal{E}^+_r$ are written as follows: and
+The transmission problem we derive here is associated with the wave-structure interaction at the vertical side-walls of the partially-immersed object.
+From \eqref{constant-air-pressure}-\eqref{time-dep-air-pressure} the air pressure is independent of the spatial variable both inside and outside the chamber.
+Therefore, \eqref{1dshallow-ext-as} can be written as